KeruboChristine/pydatacapstone/README.md

 This project seeks to answer the following:

 1. What is the trend of youth unemployment in Kenya over the past decades?
-2. What are the possible economic, educational, and social factors influencing youth unemployment?
+2. What are the possible economic, educational, and social factors influencing youth unemployment
 3. Can we identify correlations between youth unemployment and other socio-economic indicators such as GDP, education, or labor force participation?

 World Bank Kenya Youth Unemployment Data